Nitesh-NEU/Nitesh-NEU/README.md

 Graduate Student @ Northeastern University | Passionate about DevOps
 --------------------------------------------------------------------

 🚀 About Me: Greetings!
 I'm a versatile professional with a rich background as a Performance Test Engineer, specializing in optimizing the performance of diverse web applications.
 As I embark on a new chapter, I've shifted my focus towards Software Development and DevOps, inspired by a passion for creating seamless and high-performing systems. 📚 Academic Pursuits: Currently, I'm immersed in a Master's degree in Information Systems at Northeastern University.
 This academic journey is not just a pursuit of knowledge but a deliberate transition towards software development and DevOps.
-It's my commitment to staying ahead of technological trends and embracing a holistic approach to information systems.
+It's my commitment to staying ahead of technological trends and embracing a holistic approach to information systems. 🛠️ Technical Proficiency: I've broadened my technical horizons to encompass full-stack development.
+Proficient in Web technologies, I've successfully executed projects using the MERN (MongoDB, Express.js, React, Node.js) stack.
+This hands-on experience has not only enriched my skill set but has also given me a holistic understanding of the software development lifecycle.

-* 🌍  I'm based in Boston, MA
 * ✉️  You can contact me at [nitesh.more22@gmail.com](mailto:nitesh.more22@gmail.com)
+* 🤝  I'm open to collaborating on Software Development, DevOps, Web Development

 <a href="https://www.github.com/Nitesh-NEU" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Nitesh-NEU?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>